ali-vilab/videocomposer/README.md

 |    |--v2-1_512-ema-pruned.ckpt
 ```

-You can also download the some of them from their original project:
+You can also download some of them from their original project:
 - "midas_v3_dpt_large.pth" in [MiDaS](https://github.com/isl-org/MiDaS)
 - "open_clip_pytorch_model.bin" in [Open Clip](https://github.com/mlfoundations/open_clip)
 - "sketch_simplification_gan.pth" and "table5_pidinet.pth" in [Pidinet](https://github.com/zhuoinoulu/pidinet)